zulip/zulip-mobile/docs/architecture/realtime.md

   * We update timestamps etc. in the obvious ways.
   * We start a new long-poll, or perhaps schedule a future background poll, as appropriate.
-* When a poll request fails, saying the event queue has expired (which happens after 10 minutes of network inactivity / not polling): we move to stale. 😢
+* When an `/events` poll request fails, saying the event queue has been expired (which by default the server does after 10 minutes of not hearing from the client): we move to stale. 😢
   * This causes us to attempt to get back to live, with a `/register` request.
   * The Zulip webapp implements this by reloading the whole app; see